SQream/sqream_docs/operational_guides/access_control_departmental_example.rst

    GRANT  LOGIN  TO  ecodd;
    GRANT  PASSWORD  'Passw0rd!'
 TO ecodd;
    GRANT  CONNECT  ON  DATABASE  my_database  TO  ecodd;
+   GRANT  USAGE  ON  SERVICE  sqream  TO  ecodd;
    GRANT my_schema_database_designers TO ecodd;

    CREATE  ROLE  ebachmann;
    GRANT  LOGIN  TO  ebachmann;
    GRANT  PASSWORD  'Passw0rd!!!'
 TO ebachmann;
    GRANT  CONNECT  ON  DATABASE  my_database  TO  ebachmann;
+   GRANT  USAGE  ON  SERVICE  sqream  TO ebachmann;
    GRANT my_database_designers TO ebachmann;

    -- If a user already exists, we can assign that user directly to the group